Key Takeaways:

-This article will walk you through the process of How to Remove Copyright Strike on YouTube?
+This guide will walk you through the process on how to remove copyright strike on YouTube.

 What is a Copyright Strike?